Urine-diverting dry toilet: Storage and drying time for feces in the vaults

 The impact of the storage time on the dryness of the feces varies with climatic conditions.
 A general recommendation that is applicable for all climates is that "the storage duration for feces in double dehydration vaults should be at least six months, as measured from the last addition of fresh fecal matter to the vault".

 During the dehydration process moisture is evaporating from the feces and microbes are degrading the organic material.
 It is the dry conditions together with the storage time itself that lead to the decline of pathogens in the feces.
 The goal of the dehydration process is to exceed the pathogens' desiccation tolerance (or dryness tolerance) and therefore to significantly reduce their numbers and viability, for example with respect to helminth eggs which are responsible for causing helminth infections in people in developing countries, particularly children.

 Fresh feces consist of about 80% water and the majority of this water will evaporate away if it is allowed to do so by the feces not being enclosed in air-tight containers or vaults.
 The water content of dried feces after six months of drying is usually less than 25%.
 Depending on the degree of drying and the intended reuse application an additional post-treatment step, such as composting, might be necessary for reuse of excreta in agriculture.

 Bench design

 UDDTs can also be built with a bench style toilet seat.
 This design has been standardised by the company Rotaria del Peru who have built by now 800 double vault bench UDDTs in and around Lima, Peru.
 This type of toilet has a wide, spacious bench or box, covering both feces chambers, into which two urine diversion toilet seats are integrated.

-Users with disabilities can benefit from this kind of design as it is very sturdy (compared to a pedestal-type toilet).
+Users with mobility disabilities can benefit from this kind of design as it is very sturdy (compared to a pedestal-type toilet).
 The wide bench provides space for an assistant if needed, and handrails can easily be fixed to the walls next to the toilet.
 Most importantly, this type of UDDT is accessible directly from the ground level and does not require access steps or ramps which are common for many UDDT designs.